Ryanhustler420/RH-Android-Version-UI/README.md

 26. Creating POJO and testing almost every activity and fragment
 27. Finished Dashboard Fragment Mock
 28. Spliting document into chunks for better result, like shopFirstHalf, shopSecondHalf ...
+29. Got offer Idea to implement. spliting product into two chunk.